-How We Got Our Prices
+How We Gathered Our Prices

-As frequent visitors to our site will know, we usually gather quotes and estimates from tradespeople around the country and then publish an “average” figure for those regions.
+As frequent visitors to our site here at Quotation Check will know, we typically source prices and estimates from various tradespeople around the country and then publish an “average” figure for those regions.

 Don’t let this put you off, our price guide can still be very valuable to those looking for a cost guide.

-Our Project – Key Points
+Our Extension Project – The Key Points

-- Extra double bedroom upstairs
+- An extra double bedroom located upstairs

-- Remodelling of existing space upstairs
+- The remodelling of the existing space upstairs

-- Extend and remodel the kitchen
+- To substantially extend and remodel the ground floor kitchen

 - Architects fees

-- All labour costs including:
+- All labour costs for all tradespeople, including;

 - All materials are “standard” quality; upgrades will involve additional materials cost

 - VAT at 20% is included in the price